GVLocke/smp-modpack/README.md

 # smp-modpack

-Small modpack with performance enhancements for my Private Server.
+Small modpack with performance/generation enhancements for my Private Server.
+Made with packwiz.